NexusWasLost/Voice-To-Text/README.md

 ## 📦 Features
 - *Simple and Lightweight:* Zero-Bloat, minimal UI with fast performance.

-- *Cross Platform:* Fully cross-platform support enabled using Tauri
+- *Cross Platform:* Fully cross-platform support enabled using Tauri.

 - *Smooth Auto-Scroll:* New transcriptions pin to the bottom for a seamless experience.